PoshCode/PSGit/CONTRIBUTING.md

 Thanks for taking an insterest in contributing to the PowerShell-enabled Git

+First things first: we assume you have Microsoft's [OneGet "PackageManagement" module](http://OneGet.org) already installed.
+It is a part of PowerShell 5, but is available downlevel, so what are you waiting for?

 ### Development

 Development happens on the **dev** branch.
 Please send pull requests against that branch only.